The #1 Reason Your Butt Workouts Aren't Working

-If you spend hours upon hours sitting at a desk all day, you may be the victim of an ever-growing epidemic called glute amnesia (consider one of these stand-up desks).
+If you spend hours upon hours sitting at a desk all day, you may be the victim of an ever-growing epidemic called glute amnesia.
 Okay, so it's not a real epidemic (no need to panic and pull out your Walking Dead survival skills), but it is a legitimate postural problem that goes undetected in lots of people.

 Glute amnesia occurs for several reasons: When you sit for prolonged periods of time (like at work or waiting in traffic), your muscles slowly adapt to your go-to posture leaving your hip flexor muscles short and your butt muscles lengthened.
 Your small spinal erector muscles and hips start compensating for your weak booty.
 Over time your body assumes that the appropriate muscles can't–or won't–do the work.
 When it comes time to work out, your body is so used to these compensations that the compromised muscles basically draw a blank; it's been so long since they were activated that they've literally forgotten how to engage, hence amnesia.
 In time, your workouts actually might reinforce these imbalances, perpetuating the problem (wompwomp), which is why you might no see the results you want.